CS-433/ml-project-2-sigmoid_enjoyers_2/README.md

 [you can click here](https://epflch-my.sharepoint.com/:u:/g/personal/rasmus_veski_epfl_ch/EVNf9gKOXrRPph5S3I4-jWQBvgB6pU3lz1u-sMCdNcEPtQ?e=uyQCDC) (226MB)
 This notebook also contains the code to produce the accuracy and IoU scores you see in the report.

+Put the best_model.pth file in the models-folder to be able to run the analysis code.

 Additionally, you can run best_model_analysis.ipynb, which contains the code to analyse how our best model predicted specific images.
 For choosing the testing image regulate the  indice argument in the plot_truth_and_prediction() function.

 ## Other models